 A pot still collects and condenses alcohol which is boiled off from your mash.
-It will produce a final product with an alcohol content between 40-60% which will include plenty of flavour from the mash.
-To increase the alcohol content you can re run your distillate however you will loose some flavour in the process.
+It will produce a final product with an alcohol content between 40-60% which will include plenty of flavor from the mash.
+To increase the alcohol content you can re run your distillate however you will loose some flavor in the process.

 What types of liquor is made with a pot still?

-A pot still is best to use for making spirits rich in flavour and texture.
-With a pot still you get 40 – 60% pure alcohol and the rest is water mixed with flavorful organic compounds from the mash that add flavour and texture to your spirit.
+A pot still is best to use for making spirits rich in flavor and texture.
+With a pot still you get 40 – 60% pure alcohol and the rest is water mixed with flavorful organic compounds from the mash that add flavor and texture to your spirit.
 For example you can make single-malt scotch, rum, bourbon and whiskey with a pot still.

 How does a Pot still Work?

 The principle of distillation is very simple, alcohol has a lower boiling point then water.
-Alcohol will evaporate at 78.3 degrees celceus while water will evaporate at 100 degreess celceus.
+Alcohol will evaporate at 78.3 degrees Celsius while water will evaporate at 100 degrees Celsius.
 Thus when you heat your mash the alcohol will begin to evaporate before the water does.
-Both a Pot still and Column still operate on this simple principle however you can obtain different results depending on the type of still you use influenceing the quality and taste for your end result.
+Both a Pot still and Column still operate on this simple principle however you can obtain different results depending on the type of still you use influencing the quality and taste for your end result.

 How to Make a Pot Still ?

 If you’ve got some spare time it’s quite easy to make your own pot still.
 To do it right you will need a good set of blueprints which will allow you to create an efficient still that creates a great tasting product.
-I’ve spent years perfecting my pot still and have created a step by step how to guide for you to follow which includes material list, tools needed, video tutorials and a step by step process which will allow you to build your own still at 1/4 the cost of buying one.
-You can download this e-book below:
+I’ve built several stills from scratch and decided to put together a few tutorials to make it easier for you guys to build your own.
+Head over to the Still plans section of our blog to view all the plans we’ve posted.
+Plans include material list, tools needed, video tutorials and a step by step process which will allow you to build your own still at 1/4 the cost of buying one.

 Where can I buy a Pot still?